LiyuanLucasLiu/RAdam/README.md

 ### What if the gradient is not zero-meaned?

-As in Figure 1 (as above), even if the gradient is not zero-meaned, the original adaptive learning rate still has a larger variance in the beginning, and applying the rectification can help to stabilize the training.
+As in Figure 1 (above), even if the gradient is not zero-meaned, the original adaptive learning rate still has a larger variance in the beginning, thus applying the rectification can help to stabilize the training.

 Another related concern is that, when the mean of the gradient is significantly larger than its variance, the magnitude of the "problematic" variance may not be very large (i.e., in Figure 1, when \mu equals to 10, the adaptive learning rate variance is relative small and may not cause problems).
 We think it provides a possible explaination on why warmup have a bigger impact on some models than others.
-Still, we suggest that, in real-world applications, neural networks usually have some parts of parameters meets our assumption (i.e., their gradient variance is larger than their gradient mean), and needs the rectification to stabilize the training.
+Still, we suggest that, in real-world applications, neural networks usually have some parts of parameters can meet our assumption (i.e., their gradient variance is larger than their gradient mean), and needs the rectification to stabilize the training.

 ### Why does SGD need warmup?